 Benefits of Spiders

 Spiders, like the Earth, are mostly harmless.
 In fact, these little critters are an essential companion for getting rid of insects that try to invade your home or garden.
-This includes many plant pests or common nasties such as ants or roaches.
+This includes many plant pests or common nasties such as sugar ants, ghost ants, or roaches.

 The Downside to Spiders

 While most spider species aren’t venomous, they can still cause an allergic reaction if they bite.
 While most are shy, no spider likes to be cornered and most will defend themselves.